-Printed name and title, if any, of Bankruptcy Petition Preparer Social Security number (If the bankruptcy petition preparer is not an individual, state the Social Security number of the officer, principal, responsible person, or partner of the bankruptcy petition preparer.)
+Printed name and title, if any, of Bankruptcy Petition Preparer Address:

+Signature of Bankruptcy Petition Preparer or officer, principal, responsible person, or partner whose Social Security number is provided above.
+Social Security number (If the bankruptcy petition preparer is not an individual, state the Social Security number of the officer, principal, responsible person, or partner of the bankruptcy petition preparer.)
 (Required by 11 U.S.C. § 110.)

-Address:

-X

-Signature of Bankruptcy Petition Preparer or officer, principal, responsible person, or partner whose Social Security number is provided above.
+Date

-Certificat e of the Debtor
+Signature of Debtor

-I (We), the debtor(s), affirm that I (we) have received and
+I (We), the debtor(s), affirm that I (we) have received l and read this notice. --- -------------------------

-X

-Printed Name(s) of Debtor(s) Signature of Debtor Date
+Printed Name(s) of Debtor(s)

-Case No. (if known) X
+Case No. (if known)

-Signature of Joint Debtor (if any) Date
+X Signature of Joint Debtor (if any) Date